Section: GENERAL ACCOUNTING

 - Outline the treatment of and explicitly authorize all exceptions to the policy.

-The following sections delineate responsibilities of persons associated with incurring business expenses and disbursing funds in settlement.
+This section delineates responsibilities of persons associated with incurring business expenses and disbursing funds in settlement.
 The Budget Approver and the Initiator may at times be the same individual.

 - Before initiating a transaction on behalf of the university, this individual must assess whether the proposed transaction/business expense is in support of the university's missions.